 The stainless steel canopy bed was the starting point for the bedroom.
 I wanted a bed completely different the dark, traditional one I had before and this gorgeous design caught my eye.
 I had talked to a metal artist about making one based on a design that I had seen in a magazine but was so glad to find this metal canopy bed with tufted headboard that was almost exact!
 It would also be beautiful with gauzy drapes.
 A friend has the brass version and it is beautiful as well.

 All of our bedding is from Peacock Alley.
 The preview I shared a few weeks ago gives you much more detail but I could not be more thrilled with the Italian linens and the custom pillow from Kevin O’Brien for Peacock Alley.
-The intricate quilting of the Hamilton Coverlet and Euro Shams in white perfectly compliment the limited edition coverlet in Platinum.
-This coverlet is similar in coloring if you are reading this after their Italian event is over.
+The intricate quilting of the Hamilton Coverlet and Euro Shams in white perfectly complement the limited edition coverlet in Platinum.
 The sheeting was custom embroidered in Platinum and is available here in 25 thread colors!

 I accessorized the upholstered ottoman with a grey leather tray, one of my favorite candles and lots of reading materials.
 Nicholson Hardie once again created the most gorgeous orchid arrangement for me.
 This gray and white sand pattern is just perfect.
 I love the agate accent.
 The fiddle leaf fig also from Nicholson Hardie really completes the room.
 This traditional ghost table holds a beautiful bone box and hides all the remotes.